Your area Not set — showing everywhere

 Addressed

-Ms. Delage disagreed with the assertion that the heavy equipment was used for safety purposes.
-She argued that the snow was already thawing and that the usage was unnecessary given the weather conditions.
+Ms. Delage argued that the use of heavy equipment was not necessary for safety purposes.
+She pointed out that the snow was already thawing and shrinking, suggesting there was no cause for the heavy equipment to be deployed as it had been in previous years.
 Key concern

-The necessity and timing of using heavy equipment for snow removal.
+The necessity and timing of using heavy equipment for snow management.

 Board response

-The Board acknowledged the comment and provided a perspective on the regional reality of snow management, though they did not change their stance on the road crew's actions.
+The Board acknowledged the comment and provided a contextual explanation regarding New England weather, though they did not change their stance on the road crew's methods.

 Steve Barker